fan-fei/propagation/README.md

 # propagation
-a example about using spring transaction by @Transactional annotation.
+an example about using spring transaction by @Transactional annotation.